 - 2 cups of water for each solution

 - white sugar

 - popsicle sticks

 - 3 jars or cups

 - add sugar – you will add different sugar for each solution

 - dip popsicle in water then sugar you just made solution with

-- position stick with clothes pins so that stick does not touch bottom of jar or sides
+- position stick with clothespins so that stick does not touch the bottom of the jar or sides

 - add flavoring and food color

-- add popsicle stick coded with sugar in jar
+- add popsicle stick coded with sugar in a jar

-- wait 1 week to month see what happens
+- wait 1 week to a month and see what happens

 Here a detailed video on how to makerock candy: